cloudxabide/aws_access_key_rotation/README.md

 1. **Select Profiles**: Choose authentication profile and target profile (or specify via command line)
 2. **Read Current Configuration**: Parses `~/.aws/credentials` to find the target profile
 3. **Authenticate**: Uses the auth profile credentials to authenticate with AWS IAM
+4. **Identify User**: Determines which IAM user to rotate keys for using this logic:
+   - If auth and target profiles are the same, uses the authenticated user
+   - Otherwise, assumes the target profile name matches an IAM username (best practice)
-4. **Identify User**: Determines which IAM user owns the target profile's access key
+   - Falls back to searching for which user owns the target profile's access key (requires `iam:ListUsers`)
 5. **Check Key Limit**: AWS allows max 2 access keys per user.
 If the user has 2, the oldest is deleted
 6. **Create New Key**: Generates a new access key for the target user via the IAM API
 7. **Backup Old Credentials**: Moves current credentials to `{target-profile}-previous`
 8. **Update Profile**: Writes new credentials to the target profile
 9. **Create File Backup**: Saves a timestamped backup of the entire credentials file

+**Best Practice**: Name your profiles to match IAM usernames (e.g., profile `john-dev` for IAM user `john-dev`) for most reliable operation.

 ## Example Workflow